Frequently Asked Questions

 CAN THE MAGIC LINK HANDWRITING PROGRAMME BE TAUGHT IN THE CLASSROOM?

-Yes.
-It is possible for a whole class to follow the video programme.
+Yes – it is possible for a whole class to follow the video programme.
 This has been tried and tested very successfully.
 Class pupils enjoy following the video steps but need to clearly see the projector or computer screen.
 It is also advisable for one or two adults to supervise the pupils to ensure they are following the steps correctly.
-Pupils may need a lot of reminding to sit up straight and to hold their pencil correctly as this is often easy to forget.
+Pupils often need a lot of reminding to sit up straight and to hold their pencil correctly as they easily forget.

-WHAT IF MY CHILD IS NOT USING MAGIC LINK IN HIS SCHOOL WORK?
+WHAT IF THE CHILD IS NOT USING MAGIC LINK IN SCHOOL WORK?

-I particularly like the grey Faber -Castell pencils as children can be encouraged to count the 4 black dots under the first finger and thumb, which encourages good pencil grip.
-My favourite pens are the Pentel Gel K437CR Black or Pentel Gel K437CR Blue.
-These and others can be seen on the website page: Pencils/Pens/Paper.
+It is essential that pencils and pens are triangular in shape to promote a good grip.
+I particularly like the grey Faber -Castell pencils as children can count the 4 black dots under the first finger and thumb and not hold it too low to hide the words.
+My favourite pens are the Pentel Gel K437CR Black.